youngleee/thesis/webshop-mf/docs/README.md

 - Real-time updates for enhanced user experience
 - Fallback mechanisms for resilience
 - Loose coupling between micro-frontends

+## Setup and Running

+Detailed instructions for setting up and running the WebShop application:

+- [Running the Application](./RunningTheApplication.md): Comprehensive guide for installation, running different components, and troubleshooting common issues

+This guide covers:
+- Prerequisites and installation steps
+- Different ways to run the application (batch file, PowerShell scripts, npm commands)
+- Troubleshooting common issues
+- Development tips for working with SQLite and WebSockets

 ## Deployment Strategy